pauze4417/windows-dev-box-setup-scripts/.github/ISSUE_TEMPLATE/ChocolateyIssueFeature.md

 ---
 name: Issue / Feature for Chocolatey
 about: Finding an issue with Chocolatey itself?
 Functionality you want to see added to it.
+title: ''
+labels: ''
+assignees: ''

 ---

 Please go to https://github.com/chocolatey/choco/issues and create your issue there.
 Thank you!